middleman/middlemanapp.com/source/guides/extensions.html.markdown

 ## after_build Callback

 This callback is used to execute code after the build process has finished.
-The middleman-smusher extension uses this feature to compress all the images in the build directory after it has been build.
+The [middleman-smusher] extension uses this feature to compress all the images in the build folder after it has been build.
 It's also conceivable to integrate a deployment script after build.

     :::ruby
     module Middleman::Features::MyFeature